What is the E-2 visa?

 - Monthly lease payments or payments for renting equipment can be calculated as part of the investment.

-- The amount spent for purchase of equipment and for inventory on hand may be calculated in the investment total.
+- The amount spent for the purchase of equipment and for inventory on hand may be calculated in the investment total.
 The value of goods or equipment transferred to the United States (such as factory machinery shipped to the United States to start or enlarge a plant) may be considered an investment.
 The alien, however, must demonstrate that the goods or machinery will be put, or are being put, to use in an ongoing commercial enterprise.
 The applicant must establish that the purchased goods or equipment are for investment and not personal purposes.

 - Rights to intangible or intellectual property may also be considered capital assets to the extent to which their value can reasonably be determined.
 Where no market value is available for a copyright or patent, the value of current publishing or manufacturing contracts generated by the asset may be used.
 If none exist, the opinions of experts in the particular field in question may be submitted for consideration and acceptance.